jekhokie/jekhokie.github.io/_posts/2020-07-06-esp8266-remote-busy-free.markdown

 will flash a few times indicating the current status.
 Because it's remotely controlled, you can place this anywhere within WiFi reach and control it remotely from your phone, laptop, etc.

+### Pre-Baked Files

+The scripts/functionality required for this post have been uploaded to [this repository folder](https://github.com/jekhokie/electronicsbox/tree/master/esp8266--busy-free-indicator) for ease of development - you can use this as a starting point during this tutorial when the respective code is referenced.

 ### Parts Needed

 This post assumes you can leverage constructing the programming board detailed in [this]({% post_url 2019-01-25-esp8266-temp-sensor %}) previous